SAP/openui5/docs/guidelines.md

 The commit summary is the first line of the commit message.
 - It should be 50-70 characters long.
 - Must be prefixed by `[FIX]` or `[FEATURE]` and should start with the control/component which was the main subject of the change
--   Instead of `[FIX]`/`[FEATURE]` and at any other location in the commit message `[INTERNAL]` can be used for commits/explanations which should not be part of the change log.
-If you add `[INTERNAL]` as only prefix to the commit message, the entire message won't be part of the change log.
-If you add this prefix to the middle of the message everything after this prefix will be ignored for the change log.
+-   Instead of `[FIX]`/`[FEATURE]` an `[INTERNAL]` can be used for commits/explanations which should not be part of the change log.
+If this tag is used the message won’t appear in the release/patch notes.
 - Do not use any `[` or `]` within the summary but for the prefixes.

 ### Description